gorse-io/docs/src/docs/master/concepts/algorithms.md

 ## Similarity Algorithms

-In some scenarios, users like specific types of items, for example, gamers like to solve puzzles or users of a video platform like to watch dancing girls.
+In some scenarios, users like specific types of items, for example, gamers like to solve puzzles and young children like to watch cartoons.

 ### Item Similarity